-AppDaemon supports a simple RESTFul API to enable arbitrary HTTP connections to pass data to Apps and trigger actions.
-API Calls must use a content type of application/json, and the response will be JSON encoded.
-The RESTFul API is disabled by default, but is enabled by adding an api_port directive to the AppDaemon section of the configuration file.
+AppDaemon supports a simple RESTFul API to enable arbitrary HTTP connections to pass data to Apps and trigger actions via a POST request.
+API Calls can be anything, and the response will be JSON encoded.
+The RESTFul API is disabled by default, but is enabled by setting up the http component in the configuration file.
 The API can run http or https if desired, separately from the dashboard.